bethmrobertson/bethmrobertson.github.io/Hospital_project_code.md

 <img src="images/Code Less than avg length of stay.png?raw=true" height=300/>￼

 <br>***Readmission Summary***<br>
-'Concat_WS' allowed me to create a list of readmitted patients sorted by the number of medications and lab procedures they received while they were in the hospital.
+'CONCAT_WS' and a 'CASE WHEN' subquery allowed me to create a list of readmitted patients sorted by the number of medications and lab procedures they received while they were in the hospital.
 <br>
 <img src="images/Code Patients with most medications summary.png?raw=true" height=300/>